 What is periodontitis?

-Periodontitis is a bacterial infection of the gums that is observed by a degradation of the bone and the gum.
+Periodontitis is a bacterial infection of the gums that results in a deterioration of the bone and the gum.
 Unfortunately, it is often silent and painless.

 Where does periodontitis come from?

-It is caused by the accumulation of food, plaque and calculus between the teeth and the gum.
-These elements contribute to the bacterial growth of the region resulting a inflammation.
-The inflammation destroy the bacteria, but also the surrounding tissues, leaving a gap between the gum and the tooth called “periodontal pocket ‘’.
-In the periodontal pocket, bacteria multiply, inflammation destroy… and it’s a vicious circle of destruction.
+It is caused by the accumulation of food, plaque and calculus between the teeth and the gums.
+These elements contribute to the bacterial growth of the region resulting in inflammation.
+The inflammation destroys the bacteria, but also the surrounding tissues, leaving a gap between the gum and the tooth called “periodontal pocket ‘’.
+In the periodontal pocket, bacteria multiplies, inflammation destroys… and it’s a vicious circle of destruction.